How CAPTCHA Works

 The challenge in breaking a CAPTCHA isn't figuring out what a message says -- after all, humans should have at least an 80 percent success rate.
 The really hard task is teaching a computer how to process information in a way similar to how humans think.
 In many cases, people who break CAPTCHAs concentrate not on making computers smarter, but reducing the complexity of the problem posed by the CAPTCHA.

-Let's assume you've protected an online form using a CAPTCHA that displays English words.
+Let's assume you've protected an online web form using a CAPTCHA that displays English words.
 The application warps the font slightly, stretching and bending the letters in unpredictable ways.
 In addition, the CAPTCHA includes a randomly generated background behind the word.

 Advertisement

 A programmer wishing to break this CAPTCHA could approach the problem in phases.
 He or she would need to write an algorithm -- a set of instructions that directs a machine to follow a certain series of steps.
-In this scenario, one step might be to convert the image in grayscale.
+In this scenario, one step might be to convert the image into grayscale.
 That means the application removes all the color from the image, taking away one of the levels of obfuscation the CAPTCHA employs.

 Next, the algorithm might tell the computer to detect patterns in the black and white image.
 The program compares each pattern to a normal letter, looking for matches.
 If the program can only match a few of the letters, it might cross reference those letters with a database of English words.
 Then it would plug in likely candidates into the submit field.
 This approach can be surprisingly effective.
 It might not work 100 percent of the time, but it can work often enough to be worthwhile to spammers.